-I didn’t stop at the Buschenschanks (restaurants om vineyards), but instead checked out some products sold directly at the farms.
-Several places along the route, roadside signs offer homemade liquors, grape juice, pumpkin seed oil, and of course different types of wine.
-If you buy directly from the producers or farm shops, you get just as good quality and avoid mass produced products.
+I didn’t stop at the Buschenschanks (restaurants at vineyards) but instead checked out some products sold directly at the farms.
+In several places along the route, roadside signs offer homemade liquors, grape juice, pumpkin seed oil, and of course different types of wine.
+If you buy directly from the producers or farm shops, you get just as good quality and avoid mass-produced products.
 Moreover, the prices are usually very fair as well.
 The last kilometre takes you downhill through a small forest again, before you enter Bad Waltersdorf from the opposite side.

-About 2,5 hours later I was back in the village, just in time for lunch.
+About 2,5 hours later, I was back in the village, just in time for lunch.
 The region around Bad Waltersdorf is known for its culinary excellence.
 There are a few options for good traditional Austrian cuisine in the centre of the village, or you stop at some of the vineyards that serve food along the way.
-Nonetheless, around lunchtime most villages in Austria are peaceful and quiet, as shops close and most workers also go for lunch.
-Hence, securing a nice table in the shade with an overview of the village center, offered a nice break after the hike.
-A renowned restaurant, the Safenhof, is found in the lovely historic building right by the creek, in addition to a few more close to the church in the centre of Bad Waltersdorf.
+Nonetheless, most villages in Austria around lunchtime are peaceful and quiet, as shops close and most workers also go for lunch.
+Hence, securing a lovely table in the shade with an overview of the village centre offered a nice break after the hike.
+The Safenhof is a renowned restaurant in the beautiful historical building right by the creek and a few closer to the church in the centre of Bad Waltersdorf.

-After lunch it was time to have a closer look at Bad Waltersdorf.
-The creek Safen runs through the middle of village, that was inhabited already in Roman times.
+After lunch, it was time to look at Bad Waltersdorf.
+The creek Safen runs through the middle of the village, inhabited in Roman times.
 In 2003 Bad Waltersdorf was awarded the gold plaque as the “Most beautiful village in Europe” by Entente Florale.
-Most of the historic building you find around the church from 1690, such as the rectory from 1774.
-Furthermore, behind the church there is a small but interesting museum with remains from the Roman era.
-It’s free to enter and you can easily see it in 15 minutes.
+Most historic buildings around the church are from the 16th and 17th centuries, such as the rectory from 1774.
+Furthermore, behind the church is a small but interesting museum with remains from the Roman era.
+It’s free to enter, and you can easily see it in 15 minutes.